1. Blog

 What Is the Best Way to Feed Your Dog Eggs?

 Most veterinarians recommend cooking eggs before feeding them to dogs.
-They can be boiled or cooked plain without adding any oil, butter, seasoning spices, or salt.
-You don’t want to include those or other additives since some of these can be harmful to dogs.
+They can be boiled eggs or cooked plain without adding any oil, butter, seasoning spices, or salt.
+Don’t include those or other additives since some of these can be harmful to dogs.

-Like humans, your dog may like his eggs scrambled, sunny side up, or hard-boiled, but however you cook them, just be sure they are fully cooked.
+Like humans, your dog may like his eggs scrambled, sunny side up, or hard-boiled eggs.
+However you cook them, just be sure they are fully cooked.
 You can integrate them into your dog’s diet as you would any new food — a little bit at a time and in moderation.

 You might, for example, start with an occasional bite and lead up to sprinkling scrambled eggs on his regular food.
 Of course, start with just one, and be sure to watch for any signs of allergy or digestive problems.

 As long as you don’t see anything like that, you can keep going.
-If you do elect to risk it and feed raw eggs to your dog, first consult a vet and be sure to watch out for problems like bacterial infection.
+If you do elect to risk it and feed eggs to your dog raw, first consult a vet and be sure to watch out for problems like bacterial infection.
 If you see any symptoms of that kind of problem, contact your veterinarian immediately.